Marcus Chan

 Bachelor of Arts in Psychology, University of British Colombia

-Masters of Counselling, City University of Seattle (in progress)
+Masters of Counselling, City University of Seattle

 -

-Clinical Hypnosis Skills for Professionals: Level 1
+Clinical Hypnosis Skills for Professionals: Level 1, Canadian Society of Clinical Hypnosis (B.C.
+Division)

 Bio